Instant Pot Pudina Rice | Mint Pulao

 How to clean Mint / Pudina to use in recipes

 To make any recipe with mint, the first step is to properly clean it.
-Mint is a leafy vegetable and grows close to dirt.
+Mint is a leafy vegetable and grows close to the dirt.
 So the leaves pick up quite a bit of dirt.
 I have explained in detail how to clean the mint easily in the pictorial before.

 Pluck the leaves from the stem - Remove the leaves from the stem.
 The stem of mint is quite hardy.
 If you find the tip of the mint stem tender, we can use that in the recipe. (step 1)

 Remove the leaves - Start removing the leaves gently and carefully from the water without disturbing it too much (step 3).
-You will notice that the leaves would be floating on top and the dirt would be settled in the bottom. (step 4)
+You will notice that the leaves would be floating on top and the dirt would be settled at the bottom. (step 4)

 How to clean mint leaves

-Ingredients Needed
+Ingredients Needed To Make Pudina Rice

 Ingredients shot to make Mint Pulao